 Cobblestone Crossing Residential

-This is a new online concept review!
+This is a new development application.
 Share your ideas about how this development application might be improved to better serve the community, leave comments that will be shared with City Council and/or ask questions about the proposal using the tabs below.

 Project Overview

-Cobblestone Crossing is a new proposed 138 unit residential development by Oakwood Homes and Terracina Design.
-The proposed units are duplexes, and the architectural concept is for a mixture of traditional forms and massing and modern rooflines.
+Cobblestone Crossing is a new proposed 134-unit residential development by Oakwood Homes and Terracina Design.
+The proposed units are duplexes, and the architectural proposal is for a mixture of traditional forms and massing, and modern rooflines.

-This proposal will require the approval of a Site Development Plan, and amendment to the Comprehensive Plan land use map to allow residential uses, and an amendment the PUD plan.
-The proposal will also require a plat to adjust property lines for the development.
+This proposal will require the approval of an amendment to a prior approved Site Development Plan for commercial uses, an amendment to the Comprehensive Plan land use map to allow residential uses, and an amendment to the PUD plan to allow residential uses.
+The proposal also includes a final plat to adjust property lines for the development.

 Project Details